pfrazee/local/docs/env/getting_started.md

 Environment.addServer('files.app', new Environment.WorkerServer({ scriptUrl:'/apps/filetree.js', dataSource:'httpl://localstorage.env' }));
 ```

-The object passed into `WorkerServer` is mixed into the application's `app.config` object.
+The object passed into the `WorkerServer` constructor is mixed into the worker's `app.config` object.

  > Read more: [Building In-Document Servers](document_servers.md)